Logos for Trello and Google Sheets, representing two methods for exporting Trello to Google Sheets.

 How to Export Your Trello Boards to Google Sheets (3 Methods)

 Trello’s simplicity has long made it the king of project management tools, especially after the people have Atlassian have added tons of features beyond the simple Kanban board, like reporting tools and additional views.
 But as strong as their offering is, Trello can’t exactly compete with the good old spreadsheet in some things.
-That’s why, sometimes, you’ll need to export your Trello boards to Google Sheets.
+That’s why, sometimes, you’ll need to export Trello to Google Sheets.

 There are multiple methods for doing this.
 One’s a simple, manual process, while another happens automatically — with the right tool.
 And there’s a third method for those who just want a simple Power-Up.
 Let’s break them down.